 Erlang and Elixir (two languages for the BEAM VM) have only unchecked exceptions.
 However as noted in the Elixir guide:

 In practice, however, Elixir developers rarely use the try/rescue construct.

 Functional Programming Principles and Exceptions

-In functional programming, exceptions are not traditional; functions instead return
+In functional programming, exceptions are not traditional; functions instead return an

-Maybe, or similar.
+Either or similar.
 Some references include:

 - Manning: Functional Programming in C#